Guards have now been fitted to the the roof of the tower to prevent any loose tiles from falling onto the path.

-One of our church bells (the tenor bell) has suffered a crack which will take some months to repair.
+One of our church bells (the tenor bell) has suffered a crack and has taken some months to repair.
 The church clock strikes this bell to make its chime and the strike has had to be disconnected.
 Click on Trouble in the Bell Tower for the magazine article about this.
 We are very grateful for the generosity of all those parishioners and friends who have contributed to the cost of repair which with the substantial help received from a number of Trusts is now covered in full: see Bell repair_latest news.
 The bell has now been welded and is being retuned; we expect it to be put back in position in the week beginning October 27th and the clock to be restarted at the beginning of November.
 More detail on the bells at http://www.overwallopparishcouncil.org.uk/bell-ringers.html

 The Wallops Village Shop and Post Office is asking for support from all those who see it as playing a vital role in our community.
 Read the article in the parish magazine Save the shop and see our useful links page https://www.stpetersoverwallop.co.uk/useful-links The Wallops PCCs have expressed their support for the shop and are encouraging parishioners to respond.

 The Team Rector, the Revd Canon Peter Gilks, has now retired.
 June 30th was his last Sunday at St Peter’s and a presentation was made to convey thanks from all the team parishes.
 See the footer on this page to read the sermon he preached on that occasion.
 His note of thanks is here Thankyou from Peter Gilks